Remember the Music.

 The greater part of my life has been doing things I am passionate about and enjoy doing.
 Radio is at the top of that list.
-In my retirement, it has been my beloved hobby.
-But the demands of producing a weekly show—the way I want to do it—has become a burden.
+While I take a break from this project, I am working on new ideas for the format.

 Every Great Opportunity Comes from Someone Who Believes in You